-The woman at the beginning of the chapter 12 is of course Mary, the mother of Jesus.
-Mary gave birth to a baby boy who will rule the world with an iron sceptre.
+The woman at the beginning of chapter 12 is, of course, Mary, the mother of Jesus.
+Mary gave birth to a baby boy who will rule the world with an iron scepter.

 In verse 5 the account is skipped in the resurrection of Jesus or thirty years forward in time. ”She gave birth to a son, a male child, who is to rule all the nations with a rod of iron.
 Her child was caught up to God, and to his throne”.

 12:6 The woman fled into the wilderness, where she has a place prepared by God, that there they may nourish her one thousand two hundred sixty days.

 The wife of this verse is God’s faithful congregation on earth, who is forced to flee into the “wilderness” away from Satan’s persecution.
 Then, in the vision of the future, the account goes forward in time, the war in heaven.
 12:7 There was war in the sky.
 Michael and his angels made war on the dragon.
 The dragon and his angels made war.

 The war is led by Archangel Michael.
 Wasn’t Jesus involved even though in verse 12:5 Jesus (the child!) was found to be captured in heaven?
 No, Jesus is on the way to the earth to take the kingdom there.
 And the kingdom is preceded by a war against the same enemy; Satan loses the war in heaven, and he is thrown down to the earth with millions of his supporters.
 Many people believe that this war has already taken place and that Satan and his troops have been thrown down to the earth.
 I will discuss this a little later and on the basis of what would prove that the war has already taken place and on the other hand, what would prove that it is still going to happen in the future.